 I’ve received questions from readers of my Beginner’s Guide to Installing Node.js on a Raspberry Pi wanting to know how to upgrade to more recent versions of Node.js on the Raspberry Pi.
 The steps are quite easy and can be adapted to other Debian variants as well including Ubuntu.
-I’m assuming you followed the steps in my Beginners’ Guide, especially under the “Install Node.js” section where we update the Raspbian/Debian package repository to include the NodeSource packages.
+I’m assuming you followed the steps in my Beginners’ Guide, especially under the “Install Node.js” section where we update the Raspbian/Debian package repository to include the Node.js binaries provided by NodeSource.
 Let’s get started!

 Minor/Patch Version Upgrades

 This section explains the steps necessary to upgrade Node to the latest version within a given major version.
 For example, upgrading from Node 7.0.0 to Node 7.4.0.

 Our first step is to ascertain the current version of Node we are running.
 Run the following command from the terminal: